MyTooliT/ICOc/Documentation/Development.md

       where `REVISION` is the latest version of the master branch (e.g. `8568893f` for version `1.0.5`)

+   3. Commit your changes
+   4. Copy the release notes
+   5. Paste them into the main text of the release web page
+   6. Decrease the header level of each section by two
+   7. Remove the very first header
-   5. Check that all links work correctly
+   8. Check that all links work correctly

+3. Change the [`__version__`](../mytoolit/__init__.py) number inside the [`mytoolit`](../mytoolit) package
+4. Push the latest two commits
 5. Insert the version number (e.g. `1.0.5`) into the tag field
 6. For the release title use “Version VERSION”, where `VERSION` specifies the version number (e.g. “Version 1.0.5”)
 7. Click on “Publish Release”